Efficient Bi-Level Optimization for Recommendation Denoising: Experiments

-We first compare QGrace with existing GDA methods and robust recommendation methods on three different datasets.
-The VAE-based model is used in QGrace because it is superior to other generative models during the generative process.
-More details about the alternatives to generative models are shown in Section \ref{Study of QGrace}.
+\stitle{Performance Comparison.} We first compare $\mathsf{BOD}$ with existing denoising methods and robust recommendation methods on three different datasets.
 Table \ref{performance comparison} shows the results, where figures in bold represent the best performing indices, and the runner-ups are presented with underlines.
-According to Table \ref{performance comparison}, we can draw the following observations and conclusions: \begin{itemize} \item The proposed QGrace can effectively improve the performance of two base models and show the best/second performance in all cases.
-We attribute these improvements to the adaptive denoising process and the consideration of all positive and negative instances: (1) In the adaptive denoising process, QGrace dynamically generates an interest graph to assign more suitable weights for each instance.
-(2) Benefiting from considering all instances, QGrace can dig out potential interests from unobserved interactions.
-However, other model-dependent GDA baselines (e.g., DeCA and SGDL) are insufficient to provide weights for negative instances because of the expensive time and space costs. \item All model-dependent GDA approaches have better results than normal training, which indicates the need to adaptively denoise implicit feedback in recommendations.
+According to Table \ref{performance comparison}, we can draw the following observations and conclusions: \begin{itemize}[leftmargin=12pt] \item The proposed $\mathsf{BOD}$ can effectively improve the performance of four base models and show the best/second performance in all cases.
+We attribute these improvements to the storage and utilization of weights.
+In the bi-level process, $\mathsf{BOD}$ dynamically updates and stores the weights for all samples, including observed and unobserved samples.
+While other baselines (e.g., DeCA and SGDL) are insufficient to provide dynamically updated weights. \item All denoising approaches have better results than normal training, which indicates the validity of denoising in recommendations.
 The results are consistent with prior studies \cite{10wang2022learning,12DBLP:conf/sigir/Gao0HCZFZ22}. \item The improvement on Yelp2018 dataset is less significant than that on other datasets.
 One possible reason is that Yelp2018 dataset has a higher density than the others.
-Thus there are enough pure informative interactions for identifying user behaviour, compensating for the effect of noisy negative instances. \end{itemize}
+Thus there are enough pure informative interactions for identifying user behavior, compensating for the effect of noisy negative samples. \end{itemize}